 $ aws configure set cli_connect_timeout 30 --profile audit

-- Inspect the shared config file when the exact profile section or saved line needs to be confirmed directly.
+- Inspect the shared config file when the profile section needs direct review.

-If AWS_CONFIG_FILE is set, inspect that path instead of the default shared file.
-On Windows, the equivalent default path is
+If AWS_CONFIG_FILE is set, inspect that path instead of ~/.aws/config.
+On Windows, the default config path is

 .